Steel Magnolias (play): Synopsis

 Shelby's son, Jackson Jr., was born three months premature, but is thriving.
-Clariee relates how her brother has become estranged from her nephew after he came out as gay.
+Clairee relates how her brother has become estranged from her nephew after he came out as gay.
 Ouiser is seeing Owen, but insists that they are only friends.
-Annelle has become a fundamentalist Christian, much to the consternation of her new boyfriend.
+Annelle has become a fundamentalist Christian, much to the consternation of her new boyfriend, Sammy DeSoto.
 Shelby and M'Lynn, to the horror of the other ladies, relate how the stress of pregnancy has caused Shelby's kidneys to shut down and she is now on dialysis.
 M'Lynn will be donating a kidney to her daughter the next day.